OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/fs_ds.rst

 SSH Transfer with Image Replication Mode
 --------------------------------------------------------------------------------
 Regular hosts must observe the recommendations outlined above.
-Additional one or more hosts per cluster needs to be designated as ``REPLICA_HOSTS``, and they will hold the disk images cache under ``/var/lib/one/datastores``.
-It is recommended to add extra disk space in these hosts.
-It is a good idea to setup more than one hosts to act as replica in case of failure.
+Additional one host per cluster needs to be designated as ``REPLICA_HOST``, and it will hold the disk images cache under ``/var/lib/one/datastores``.
+It is recommended to add extra disk space in this host.

 .. _fs_ds_templates: